zaps166/QMPlay2/README.md

 ##Ubuntu Unity

-Context menu in Ubuntu Unity doesn't work properly on Qt older than 5.6.1!
+Tray context menu in Ubuntu Unity doesn't work properly on Qt older than 5.6.1!

 ##Compilation from sources